Hihaheho/Desk/README.md

 ### Desk Kernel

-Desk kernel is a platform-agnostic environment for writing and running Desk-lang.
-Functionalities and UIs of Desk apps are built by using syscalls of the kernel.
-It's using [Bevy Engine](https://bevyengine.org/) and [egui](https://www.egui.rs/#demo).
+Desk kernel (Dkernel) is a platform-agnostic environment for writing and running Desk-lang.
+Functionalities and UIs of Desk apps are made up by syscall of Dkernel.

-Desk kernel provides these features:
+Dkernel provides these features:

 - 🚧 File system for Desk-lang
 - 🚧 Type-driven UI components